 By comparing the performance of these three algorithms under the same task, the study emphasizes that the algorithm selection needs to consider the data characteristics, task objectives and resource constraints, so as to provide a more guiding basis for model decision-making in practical problems.

 Plot 1: Sample PathMNIST histology tiles with their corresponding tissue labels.

-Data
+Data:

 The study utilizes a 40 000-image subset of PathMNIST, a MedMNIST-v2 collection designed for lightweight biomedical image research .